 Jessica is the Vice President of Talent for Netflix.
 Previously, she was the Chief People Officer for Scopely and served as the Vice President of Talent for Coursera.
 At Coursera, Jessica helped to scale the company from 50 to 200 people and led the creation and definition of the company culture.
 Prior to Coursera, she spent almost eight years at Netflix leading talent and talent acquisition.

-Michael Nehoray is the VP, Global Learning & Organization Development at Mattel, Inc.
+Michael Nehoray is the VP, Global Talent Development for Mattel.

 Ted Smith recently joined Revon Systems as CEO.
 Revon works with pharmaceutical companies to change the way clinical trials are designed to be more practical in both complex and rare/orphan disease conditions.

-Rose Velez-Smith is the Global Vice President, Human Resources, Business Groups & Workforce Services for Pitney Bowes.
+Rose Velez-Smith is the Global VP, Human Resources, Business Groups and Workforce Services, Pitney Bowes.